dmx-systems/dmx-documentation/docs/user.rst

 - the name of the person (because so far this is the only information you added to the person)
 - the topic type "person".
 Your concrete person is an instance of the general idea of persons, so it is linked to this general idea, the topic type.
 - the topicmap this topic is associated with
-- the workspace the topic is in
+- the Workspace the topic is in

 You can now click on each of the list items and they will appear on the topicmap.
 Click onto the topic type "person".